-Just a note: I update this page all the time so come back for more ideas!

 Both my husband and I agree on everything when it comes to feeding our kids.
 I'm lucky he believes in the same things I do.
 There are two things we think are important.
 Exposure to different foods and involvement.

-Let them be involved in cooking.
+Let them be involved in preparing.

-And teach them where food comes from.
+And teach them where their food comes from.

 • You will probably throw away more food than you want to.